 - a 2-letter program identifier code to identify the CRA program account

 - a 4-digit reference number to identify an individual CRA program account (since businesses can have more than one of the same kind)

-A sole proprietorship needs a GST/HST program account if they need to charge GST/HST.
-If they have one or more employees they would need a payroll deductions program account.
+For example, a sole proprietorship needs a GST/HST program account as they have exceeded the $30,000 Small Supplier Threshold and must charge GST/HST.
+They also have one or more employees and need a payroll deductions program account.
 Once registered, the business will receive a:

 - Business Number:

 - Payroll deductions program account number:

 If the business later incorporates, they will need to register for a Corporation Income Tax Account.
 That will be added to their existing business number: